obliviousinc/obliviousinc.github.io/_posts/2017-12-10-poppy-snort.md

 Time stops.
 Sammy feels an itch *inside* his head.
 Something is swirling around him, but... as if he had his eyeballs tied behind his back, he's unable to see what it is.
 Until he opens his third eye, that is.
 Using this new sense to take it all in, Sammy observes his surroundings; currents rush and flow like smoky trails of Star Trek gunk.
 One particularly large tendril twists up the path behind him, terminating in his chest.

 Sammy, being both suspicious and incurious, decides it'd be best to **sever** whatever this thing is.
 Beyond his understanding to even attempt such a thing, he nevertheless takes a crack at it, and against all odds he *succeeds*.
-Sammy comes to in the forest outside Sellwood, lying inert on the cold ground, stunned into paralysis by excruciating pain.
-His friends are all around him, but appear to be sleeping peacefully, free from pain.
+He comes to in the forest outside Sellwood, lying inert on the cold ground, stunned into paralysis by excruciating pain.
+His friends are all around him, but appear to be sleeping peacefully, free from any discomfort.

 At the side of the trail, he can make out a man standing bolt upright against a tree, seemingly pinned there by points of magnesium-white light.
-Fluke's tiny form stands before the man, spitting and swearing angrily.
+Fluke's tiny form stands before the man, shaking fists, spitting and swearing angrily.
 The man's legs are blackened, slowly turning to cinders and crumbling away as he burns like a wick.

 In an incredible expenditure of willpower, Sammy manages to struggle to his feet, draw his pistol, and fire a spiteful bullet into Kingmaker's face.